Internal-Cloudwerx/cwx-multimodal-OCR/README.md

 This project uses:
 - Google Document AI for OCR and document understanding
-- Google Gemini Vision for visual document analysis
+- Google Gemini for multimodal document analysis
 - HuggingFace DocVQA dataset for evaluation
 - Google ADK (Agent Development Kit) for agent orchestration